Donald Trump: Legal affairs and bankruptcies

-Trump has said he began his career with "a small loan of a million dollars" from his father and that he had to pay it back with interest.
-He borrowed at least $60 million from his father, largely did not repay the loans, and received another $413 million (2018 equivalent, adjusted for inflation) from his father's company.
-Posing as a Trump Organization official named "John Barron", Trump called journalist Jonathan Greenberg in 1984, trying to get a higher ranking on the Forbes 400 list of wealthy Americans.
-Trump self-reported his net worth over a wide range: from minus $900 million in 1990 to $10 billion in 2015.
-In 2015, Forbes estimated his net worth at $4.5 billion, based on interviews with more than 80 sources.
-In 2025, the magazine estimated his net worth at $5.1 billion and ranked him the 700th wealthiest person in the world.

 Media career

 Trump has published 19 books under his name, most written or cowritten by ghostwriters.
-His first book, The Art of the Deal (1987), was a New York Times Best Seller, and was credited by The New Yorker with making Trump famous as an "emblem of the successful tycoon".
-The book was ghostwritten by Tony Schwartz, who is credited as a coauthor.
+His first book, the 1987 Art of the Deal, was ghostwritten by Tony Schwartz, who is credited as coauthor.
+It was a New York Times Best Seller and made Trump a celebrity beyond New York as a rich and successful entrepreneur.
 Trump had cameos in many films and television shows from 1985 to 2001.
-Trump acquired his style of politics from professional wrestling—with its staged fights and name-calling.
-He sporadically appeared for the professional wrestling company WWE from the late 1980s including WrestleMania 23 in 2007.
+Trump acquired his style of politics from professional wrestling.
+From the late 1980s, he sporadically played himself as a super-rich boss at events staged by professional wrestling promotion WWE, including WrestleMania 23 in 2007. and being inducted into the WWE Hall of Fame in 2013.
 Starting in the 1990s, Trump appeared 24 times as a guest on the nationally syndicated Howard Stern Show.
 He had his own short-form talk radio program, Trumped!, from 2004 to 2008.
 From 2011 until 2015, he was a guest commentator on Fox & Friends.
-In 2021, Trump, who had been a member since 1989, resigned from SAG-AFTRA to avoid a disciplinary hearing regarding the January 6 attack.
-Two days later, the union permanently barred him.
+In 2021, Trump, who had been a member since 1989, resigned from SAG-AFTRA to avoid a disciplinary hearing regarding the January 6 attack; two days later, the union permanently barred him.

-The Apprentice and The Celebrity Apprentice

-Producer Mark Burnett made Trump a television star when he created The Apprentice, which Trump hosted from 2004 to 2015 (including variant The Celebrity Apprentice).
+Producer Mark Burnett made Trump a television star when he created the reality show The Apprentice, which Trump hosted from 2004 to 2015 (including variant The Celebrity Apprentice).
 On the shows, he was a superrich chief executive who eliminated contestants with the catchphrase "you're fired".
 The New York Times called his portrayal "a highly flattering, highly fictionalized version" of himself.
 The shows remade Trump's image for millions of viewers nationwide.
-With the related licensing agreements, they earned him more than $400 million.
+He made more than $400 million from the shows and related licensing agreements.